lifestyle

 Which vitamins are HSA and FSA covered?

 If a vitamin is prescribed to you for a specific medical condition, that vitamin may be eligible for HSA/FSA coverage.
-If you’re buying a vitamin over-the-counter to promote general wellness, it’s unlikely that that vitamin will be covered.
+However, if you’re buying a vitamin over-the-counter to promote general wellness, it’s unlikely that that vitamin will be covered.

 Prenatal vitamins can sometimes be an exception to this rule.
 Here at Care/of our Prenatal is eligible for FSA/HSA/HRA reimbursement.
-While they’re available over-the-counter and not designed to treat a specific condition, they’re still helpful for the health of pregnant people and fetal development.
+While these supplements are available over-the-counter and not designed to treat a specific condition, they’re still helpful for the health of pregnant people and fetal development.
 If you want to have coverage for your prenatal vitamins, it’s still best to get a letter from your healthcare provider.

-You want to be careful when trying to buy vitamins with your FSA or HSA.
-They are not always deemed a qualified expense.
-If your vitamins are not prescribed by a doctor or used to treat a specific condition, your purchase most likely won’t be FSA or HSA eligible.
+You want to be careful when trying to buy vitamins with your FSA or HSA, as they are not always deemed a qualified expense.
+If your vitamins are not prescribed by a doctor or used to treat a specific condition, your purchase most likely won’t be FSA or HSA-eligible.

 HSA/FSA coverage for prenatal vitamins

-HSA/FSA coverage is often available for prenatal vitamins.
-You can use your card as a form of payment or submit a receipt of your purchase for reimbursement.
+Prenatal vitamins are often covered.
+You can use your HSA/FSA card for payment or submit a purchase receipt for reimbursement.

 To be safe, your healthcare provider can write you a prescription for prenatal vitamins.
 You can also find FSA- and HSA-eligible items by checking prenatal vitamin labels.
 It’s important to contact your account administrator to be sure your purchase qualifies.